 Instance Count

-Configure the parameters based on the model and the selected resources.
-For a Qwen-7B model, set the Instance Count parameter to 1 and select the instance type based on the following resource specifications:
+Configure this based on the model and the selected resources.
+For a 7B model, set Instance Count to 1.

 VPC

-After you configure the NAS Mount Target parameter, the system automatically matches the virtual private cloud (VPC), vSwitch, and security group of the specified NAS file system.
+After you configure the NAS mount target, the system automatically matches the VPC, vSwitch, and security group with the preset NAS file system.

 vSwitch